wighawag/n-puzzle/README.md

 # n-puzzle
-A n-puzzle solver, made in Rust, working with an IDA* using admissible heuristics
+A n-puzzle solver, made in Rust, working with an IDA* using admissible heuristics<br/>
+This is a 42 school project <strong>[Final grade: 121%]</strong>

 ---
 ## Demo